64bitpandas/climate.js/README.md

 Insert screenshot here

-As an extension to [Weather.js](https://github.com/noazark/weather), Climate.js takes raw weather data and offers a variety of customizable color schemes and visualizers to reflect the current weather.
+Climate.js takes raw weather data and offers a variety of customizable color schemes and visualizers to reflect the current weather.
 Add extra flair to location-based webapps, or perhaps give a homey feel with weather from your hometown- anything to help make your site more responsive :)

 ## Install